DN-debug/peux-os-sitebuild/src/pages/blog/fosstorrents.md

 But isn't there a price to everything?
 FOSS community survives with the help of **Donations** .
 Aim of FOSS is directly proportional to its name: Free Open Source Software.
 It has survived this long because of some generous people and ofcourse the huge community itself ( there are good people out there and not everyone is an @$$ )

 How to start?
-If you have any open source projects, reach out to FOSSTorrents on [twitter](https://twitter.com/FossTorrents) , [discord](https://discord.com/invite/XCghTpd), [facebook](https://www.facebook.com/FossTorrent/) .
+If you have any open source projects that you want to spread using trustworthy torrenting ( idk if torrenting is really a word or not), reach out to FOSSTorrents on [twitter](https://twitter.com/FossTorrents) , [discord](https://discord.com/invite/XCghTpd), [facebook](https://www.facebook.com/FossTorrent/) .

 Check their website at: [FOSSTorrents](https://fosstorrents.com/)